 When the monitor type is Asynchronous, and the monitoring retry count is set to 1 or more, monitoring cannot be performed correctly.
 When you set the monitor type to Asynchronous, also specify 0 as the monitoring retry count.
 When the Script Log Rotate function is enabled, a process is generated to mediate the log output.
-This intermediate process continues to work until the file descriptor is closed (i.e. until all the logs stop being output from the start and stop scripts and from a descendant process that takes over the standard output and/or the standard error output from the descendant process from the log, redirect the standard output and/or the standard error output when the process is generated with the script.
+This intermediate process continues to work until the file descriptor is closed (i.e. until all the logs stop being output from the start and stop scripts and from a descendant process that takes over the standard output and/or the standard error output from the start and stop scripts).
+To exclude output from the descendant process from the log, redirect the standard output and/or the standard error output when the process is generated with the script.